blood titer test

 There are approximately 40 approved laboratories around the world that are authorized to conduct the test.
 The laboratory reports the results in International Units per milliliter (IU/mL).
 A titer of greater or equal to 0.50 IU/mL is generally required for travel to countries requiring a blood titer test.

-Submissions must sent from the veterinarian or clinic and be on the official Blood Titer Test form.
-The fee for the test varies by laboratory but averages about $55.00 US.
+Submissions must sent from the veterinarian or clinic and be on the official blood titer test form.

 The Veterinarian or clinic will submit: